 How payday loan debt consolidation works

-With a debt consolidation loan, you’ll take out a loan with a lower interest rate and use the funds to pay off your high-interest debts.
-Then you’ll repay the debt consolidation loan over time.
-The monthly payments are more manageable compared with payday loans.
-That’s because the interest rate on a debt consolidation loan should be much lower, and you pay off the loan over a longer period, usually 12 to 84 months, rather than within two weeks.
+With a debt consolidation loan, you take out a loan with a lower interest rate and use the funds to pay off your high-interest payday loan.
+Then you repay the debt consolidation loan over time.

 Benefits of a payday loan consolidation

-If you need payday loan help, a consolidation loan can help you get your finances back on track.
+If you need payday loan help, a consolidation loan can assist you in getting your finances back on track.
 Debt consolidation loans typically offer:

-- Lower fees: Some personal loans come with an origination fee, usually around 1 percent to 5 percent of the loan amount, but you may be able to find a loan without an upfront charge.
+- Lower fees: Although some personal loans come with an origination fee, usually around 1 percent to 5 percent of the loan amount, they are often cheaper than the fees charged on payday loans.

-- Flexible repayment terms: Personal loans offer repayment terms that usually range from 12 to 84 months.
-Payday loans usually must be repaid on your next payday, or typically within two to four weeks.
+- Longer repayment terms: Repayment terms often range from 12 to 60 months compared to payday loans, which usually must be repaid on your next payday or typically within two to four weeks.

-- Predictable monthly payments: With a personal loan, you’ll make one monthly payment until you repay the loan.
-If the interest rate is fixed, your payment typically remains the same throughout the life of the loan.
+- Predictable monthly payments: You’ll make one monthly payment until you repay the consolidation loan in full.
+The interest rate will be fixed, meaning your payment remains the same throughout the life of the loan.

-- No rollovers: Once you’ve paid back all of the money, you’re done.
-Your account is closed and the loan is marked as paid off.
-You’ll have to apply for a new loan if you need more money.
+- No rollovers: Once you’ve paid back the full amount of the money you borrowed, you’re done and your account is closed.You would have to apply for a new loan if you need more money.